microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 2. Provide detailed, accurate information based on the indexed documents
 3. Always include proper citations and references to source documents
 4. Explain your reasoning when matching candidates to requirements
-5. Suggest alternative candidates when exact matches aren't available
+5. Suggest alternative candidates when exact matches are not available
 6. Help users understand the skills and qualifications of different candidates

 You excel at: